 This is a big variable by country and electricity provider.
 Mining gear consumes large quantities of power.
 Some countries subsidize power completely, some U.S states have cheaper power than others, many EU member states, and countries such as New Zealand have extremely high power costs.
 This puts people in cheaper electricity areas away from the equator at an advantage, such as China.
 Near the equator, cooling must be taken into consideration.

 This requires research and in some cases shopping around for the best power deal to maximize profits, although in some countries it can be nearly impossible to profit due to electricity costs.
-If you wished to mine for a lottery without using much power, you could solo mine with a small piece of hardware with a negligible power consumption in hopes to solo-mine a block.
+If you wished to mine for a lottery without using much power, you could solo mine with a small piece of hardware with negligible power consumption in hopes of solo-mine a block.